+There are different treatments for prostate cancer.
 The treatment that’s right for you depends mainly on your age, the grade of the tumor, the number of biopsy tissue samples that contain cancer cells, the stage of the cancer, your symptoms, and your general health.
-Your doctor can describe your treatment choices, the expected results of each, and the possible side effects.
+Your doctor can describe your prostate treatment options, the expected results of each, and the possible side effects.
 You and your doctor can work together to develop a treatment plan that meets your medical and personal needs.

 Active surveillance is the close following a patient's condition without giving any treatment unless there are changes in test results.
 It is used to find early signs that the prostate cancer is growing.
 Patients are seen more often for PSA tests and a digital rectal exam.
 If it appears that the cancer is progressing, additional testing may be done.

 This approach is used when the Gleason score is 6 or under, if the patient is older, or he has other medical conditions that would make treatment or the side effects difficult to manage at this time.

 If you and your doctor agree that active surveillance is a good idea, your doctor will check you regularly (such as every three to six months, at first).
 After about one year, your doctor may order another biopsy to check the Gleason score.
 If you choose active surveillance but grow concerned later, you should discuss your feelings with your doctor.
 Another approach is an option for most men.

 Surgery is an option for men with early (Stage I or II) prostate cancer.
 It’s sometimes an option for men with Stage III or IV prostate cancer.
 The surgeon may remove the whole prostate or only part of it.

 Before the surgeon removes the prostate, the lymph nodes in the pelvis may be removed.
 If prostate cancer cells are found in the lymph nodes, the disease may have spread to other parts of the body.
 If cancer has spread to the lymph nodes, the surgeon does not always remove the prostate and may suggest other types of treatment.